sersoft-gmbh/swifty-linux-action/README.md

 ## Example Usage

-In general, the `release-version` input parameter should be used to install a final release of Swift.
+In general, the `release-version` input parameter should be used to install a final release of Swift.<br/>
 To for example install Swift 5.4.2, use the following snippet:
 ```yaml
 uses: sersoft-gmbh/SwiftyActions@v1